-The Zimbabwe HIV Care and Treatment (ZHCT) project is a five-year, multisectoral effort that complements the work of the Government of Zimbabwe to strengthen community-level HIV care and treatment services.
-The project supports Zimbabwe’s attainment of the 90-90-90 goals for HIV epidemic control set forth by the Joint United Nations Programme on HIV and AIDS (UNAIDS), particularly the first and third targets, which focus on knowledge of HIV status and viral load suppression.
-FHI 360 and sub-awardee Plan International are implementing the project in close collaboration with the Ministry of Health and Child Care, the National AIDS Council and other stakeholders.
-ZHCT is funded by the U.S. Agency for International Development (USAID).
+The Zimbabwe HIV Care and Treatment (ZHCT) project is a six-year, multisectoral effort that complements the work of the Government of Zimbabwe to support community-level HIV care and treatment services and to strengthen the linkages between health facilities providing HIV services.
+With funding from the U.S. Agency for International Development (USAID) under the President's Emergency Plan for AIDS Relief (PEPFAR), the project supports Zimbabwe’s attainment of the 95-95-95 goals for HIV epidemic control set forth by the Joint United Nations Programme on HIV and AIDS (UNAIDS).

-- Increase the availability of high-quality, comprehensive care and treatment services for people living with HIV, through community-based, home-based, index case testing that links to HIV and tuberculosis screening and referral for care
+- Increasing the availability of high-quality, comprehensive care and treatment services for people living with HIV, through community-based and home-based index case testing that links to HIV and tuberculosis screening and referral for care

-- Strengthen community-level health systems to monitor, track and retain persons living with HIV who are in care, identifying and tracking in particular those who stop antiretroviral treatment and supporting their adherence to treatment with community antiretroviral refill groups
+- Strengthening community-level health systems to monitor, track and retain people living with HIV who are in care, identifying and tracking in particular those who stop antiretroviral treatment and supporting their adherence to treatment with community antiretroviral refill groups

 - Providing technical, financial and material support toward the management, coordination and provision of comprehensive clinical care services within the national HIV program